Happy St Patrick's Day! Today is the day that people in the Republic of Ireland and around the world celebrate the life of St Patrick.

 It is said that the future patron saint of Ireland was sold to a druid chief and worked as a herdsman.
-It was during this time that St Patrick found god – praying up to 100 times a day during his time as a slave.
+It was during this time that St Patrick found God.
+Stories say he prayed up to 100 times a day during his time as a slave.

-He is also believed to have had a dream in-which God told him to leave Ireland by heading to the coast, where a ship would be waiting for him.
-He followed this dream and escaped from Ireland after six years of being a slave – returning to England and eventually becoming a priest.
+He is also believed to have had a dream in which God told him to leave Ireland by heading to the coast.
+There, he was told, a ship would be waiting for him.
+He followed this dream and escaped from Ireland after six years of being a slave.
+Returning to England, he trained to become a priest.

-Whilst back in England he took the Christian-Roman name of Patricius, which was later known as Patrick.
-He later returned to Ireland as a Christian missionary and converted thousands of the pagan Irish to Christianity.
+Whilst back in England he also took the Christian-Roman name of Patricius, which was later known as Patrick.
+He returned to Ireland many years later as a Christian missionary.
+There, he converted thousands of the pagan Irish to Christianity.

-The legend is that St Patrick used the leaves of the Shamrock to explain he Christian holy trinity: the Father, the Son, and the Holy Spirit.
-Over the next few decades he would continue to travel cross the country establishing monasteries, schools and baptising and ordaining priests.
+The legend is that St Patrick used the leaves of the Shamrock to explain the Christian holy trinity: the Father, the Son, and the Holy Spirit.
+Over the next few decades he would continue to travel across the country, establishing monasteries, schools, and baptising and ordaining priests.

-St Patrick died at Saul on March 17, 461AD and was later buried at Downpatrick, County Down.
+St Patrick died at Saul on March 17, 461AD.
+He was later buried at Downpatrick, County Down.

 First St Patrick's Day?